 Editing a Custom Field

-- You can change the name, description, required status, and form visibility.
+Click the Edit button (pencil icon) next to the field.
+You can change the name, description, required status, and form visibility.
+For Select fields, you can add, remove, or reorder options.

-Caution: Renaming a field does not change existing data.
+Renaming a field does not change existing data.
 If you rename “Favorite Song” to “Best Track,” fans who already have a value will keep their data — it just appears under the new name.

 Deleting a Custom Field